Vortex (Kings Island)

-Vortex was a steel roller coaster located at Kings Island amusement park in Mason, Ohio.
+Vortex was a steel roller coaster located at Kings Island amusement park in Mason, Ohio, United States.
 Designed and manufactured by Arrow Dynamics at a cost of $4 million, the ride officially opened to the public on April 11, 1987.
-Vortex debuted as the tallest, full-circuit roller coaster in the world with a height of 148 ft.
+Vortex debuted as the tallest full-circuit roller coaster in the world with a height of 148 ft.
 It was also the first coaster to feature six inversions.

 Vortex occupied the same location in the park once held by The Bat, the world's first suspended roller coaster.
 Tied to the coaster's debut, attendance at Kings Island exceeded 3 million in 1987 for the first time.
 It accommodated more than 46 million guests throughout its lifespan, making Vortex one of the most frequently-ridden attractions in park history.
-It closed permanently on October 27, 2019.
+The ride permanently closed on October 27, 2019.

 History

 On May 30, 1986, Kings Island announced that they would be adding a new roller coaster for the 1987 season.
 For the design and construction of the attraction, Kings Island turned to Arrow Dynamics, an industry-leading manufacturer at the time.
 It would sit in the former location of The Bat, the world's first suspended roller coaster, which was removed after the 1984 season.
 The defunct coaster's line queue and train station were retained and reused for the new ride.

 Construction began in early June 1986 when The Bat's area was cleared.
 The following month, Kings Island announced that they would be naming the new coaster Vortex.
 The park invested over $4 million in the ride, which required 750 tons of steel to construct.
 It opened to the public on April 11, 1987, and helped the park exceed 3 million visitors for the first time in its history.
 At its inauguration, Vortex briefly set two world records among full-circuit roller coasters.
 It was the tallest at 148 ft and featured the most inversions with six.
 Both were surpassed the following year with the debut of Shockwave at Six Flags Great America.